arranlomas/kontent/README.md

 ## Usage

 A full example can be found in the app folder of this repository.
-Below is a simple example of the View and the ViewModel
+Below is a simple example of the Activity, ViewModel and Reducer

 ### MainActivity
 ```